jallajs/jalla/README.md

 When the server starts.

 ## Todo
+- [ ] Add bundle splitting for CSS
 - [ ] Document configuration and options
 - [ ] Document middleware
 - [ ] Document SSR